2024–25 SK Sigma Olomouc season

 The 2024–25 season was the 106th season in the history of SK Sigma Olomouc, and the club's 29th consecutive season in Czech First League.
 In addition to the domestic league, the team participated in the Czech Cup.

+On 29 May 2024, Tomáš Janotka was appointed as manager of the club, having previously managed the club's reserve team.

 The club defeated Sparta Prague by 3–1 in the final of the Czech Cup on 14 May 2025.
 It was the second time the club had won the Czech Cup and the first since they lifted the trophy in 2011–12.